 Feeding your little ones something they like which is at the same time healthy is a tough task indeed.
-Kids just tend to prefer foods that are bad for them, like junk and processed food.
-Another problem you might be facing is that of time: as busy or working mothers, it might be hard for you to pack a nutritious meal into their lunch boxes before they head off to school.
+Kids just tend to prefer foods that are unhealthy for them, like biscuits, noodles, pizzas, bakery foods and ready to make mixes, etc. Another problem you might be facing is that of time: as busy or working parents, it might be hard for you to pack a nutritious meal into their lunch boxes before they head off to school.
 Luckily for you, this article provides ten children’s lunch box ideas that are unique, delicious and healthy.

 Easy Lunch Box Ideas & Recipes for Kids